mattgriffin94/decompemerald/README.md

   - You can now run indoors!
   - See EV/IV in stat summary screen by pressing L/R.
   - Fishing now always gives you a bite.
 You get the fishing rod in Littleroot town at the start of the game.
-  - No EVs in this game, don't worry about grinding.
+  - No EVs in this game, don't worry about grinding, and all pokemon have perfect IVs.
+  - Stat screen now shows which stats are increased or decreased by the nature.

 ## Planned Features